llm4sr/PO4ISR/README.md

 ```

 ## Datasets
 We adopt three real-world datasets from various domains: [MovieLens-1M](https://grouplens.org/datasets/movielens/1m/), [Games](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html) and [Bundle](https://github.com/BundleRec/bundle_recommendation) dataset.
 You can find the datasets used in the experiment under the `Dataset` directory.
-Each dataset includes both its ID and text forms.
-In addition to providing a small subset of training data versions, we also provide full versions of the training data.
+Each dataset includes both its ID and text format.
+In addition to providing a small subset of training data versions, we also provide full versions of the training data under the `Dataset` directory.
+### ID-Formatted dataset
+* `train_sample_xx.npy`: Randomly select xx sessions from the full version of the training dataset as the training set. xx can be 50 and 150.
+* `train.npy`: Full version of the training data.
+* `valid.npy`: Validation set.
+* `valid_candidate.npy`: The candidate set corresponding to each data in the validation set.
+* `test.npy`: Test set.
+* `test_candidate_xx.npy`: The candidate sets constructed by 5 different random seeds, corresponding to each data in the test set. xx can be 0, 10, 42, 625, 2023.
+### Text-Formatted dataset
+* `train_xx.json`: The training set in text format corresponding to the `train_sample_xx.npy` file in ID format.
+* `valid.json`: The validation set in text format corresponding to the `valid.npy` and `valid_candidate.npy` file in ID format.
+* `test_seed_xx.json`: The test set in text format corresponding to the `test.npy` and `test_candidate_xx.npy` file in ID format.
 ## PO4ISR
 ### Tune
 The `tune.py` corresponds to the process of prompt optimization.
 Before running the code, you need to fill in your OpenAI API token in the `./PO4ISR/assets/openai.yaml` file and wandb token in the `./PO4ISR/assets/overall.yaml` file.